-- Assess whether the business case justification for the project at Gateway Review 3: Investment decision, was realistic - Confirm that there is still a business need for the investment - Assess whether the benefits anticipated at this stage are actually being delivered - Assess the effectiveness of the ongoing contract management processes - Confirm that the client side continues to have the necessary resources to manage the contract successfully - Confirm continuity of key personnel involved in contract management/'intelligent customer' roles - Where changes have been agreed, check that they do not compromise the original delivery strategy - Assess the ongoing requirement for the contract to meet business need - Ensure that if circumstances have changed, the service delivery and contract are adapting to the new situation.
+- Assess whether the business case justification for the project at Gateway Review 3: Investment Decision, was realistic - Assess whether the benefits anticipated at this stage are actually being delivered and that the project products/deliverables are meeting the business needs - Assess the effectiveness of the ongoing contract management processes - Confirm that the client side continues to have the necessary resources to manage on-going contracts successfully - Confirm continuity of key personnel involved in contract management or 'intelligent customer' roles - Where changes have been agreed, check that they do not compromise the original delivery strategy - Assess the ongoing requirement for the contract to meet business needs - Ensure that, if circumstances have changed, the service delivery and contract are adapting to the new situation.
 Changing circumstances could affect: partner management; relationship management; service management; change management; contract management; benefits management; performance management - Check that there is ongoing contract development to improve value for money - Confirm that there are plans to manage the contract to its conclusion - Where applicable, confirm the validity of the exit strategy and arrangements for re-competition - Evaluation of actions taken to implement recommendations made in any earlier assessment of deliverability.